platformsh/platformsh-docs/docs/src/other/glossary.md

 ## Live environment

-An environment that's deployed from the production branch under a production plan.
+A publicly accessible environment that's deployed from the Production branch under a production plan.

 ## Merge